AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 }
 ```

-While some context members are initialized as empty (as they are for an initial message call), other entries are derived from the calling context or from the message call instruction's arguments (`instr.args`).
+While some context members are initialized as empty (as they are for an initial contract call), other entries are derived from the calling context or from the contract call instruction's arguments (`instr.args`).

 The world state is forwarded as-is to the sub-context.
-Any updates made to the world state before this message call instruction was encountered are carried forward into the sub-context.
+Any updates made to the world state before this contract call instruction was encountered are carried forward into the sub-context.

 The environment and machine state for the new sub-context are initialized as shown below.
-Here, the `callingContext` refers to the context in which the nested message call instruction was encountered.
+Here, the `callingContext` refers to the context in which the nested contract call instruction was encountered.

 ```
 // some assignments reused below